adamfranco/segue/README.txt

 Current Version Notes
 ---------------------
-This release of Segue updates the Segue v1 to v2 migration code to support the migration of v1 file metadata
+This release of Segue includes refinements to the roles UI, participation plugin, and adds a number of new site templates.

 ----